chrishrtmn/dev-environment/README.md

-# Dev Environment (macOS)
+# Dev Setup (macOS)

-A personalized checklist for setting up a new development environment on macOS.
+Personal development environment setup and checklist for macOS using Homebrew.

 #### Table of Contents